coder-mike/microvium/readme.md

 Some alternatives to consider to run scripts on microcontrollers:

   - [EmbedVM](https://embedvm.com) - the most compact scripting engine I've come across.
-See also [microvium-vs-embedvm.md](microvium-vs-embedvm.md).
+Very feature restricted, and not JS.
+See also [microvium-vs-embedvm.md](doc/microvium-vs-embedvm.md).

+  - [Cesanta mJS](https://github.com/cesanta/mjs) - the most similar to Microvium in their objective to run a subset of ES6 in the smallest space possible.
+See also [microvium-vs-mjs.md](doc/microvium-vs-mjs.md)

   - [Moddable XS](https://github.com/Moddable-OpenSource/moddable) - the most complete JavaScript engine.
-Moddable are the only company to participate in the TC39 JavaScript language committee alongside Google, Apple, Microsoft, Mozilla and others, deciding the fate of the JS language.
+XS is robust and feature complete.
+Moddable are the only company listed here to participate in the TC39 JavaScript language committee.
+XS is also much larger and heavier than Microvium.

-  - [Cesanta mJS](https://github.com/cesanta/mjs) - the most similar to Microvium in their objective to run a subset of ES6 in the smallest space possible.
-  - [Cesanta ELK](https://github.com/cesanta/elk) - similar to mJS but a more restricted subset as far as I can tell.
+  - [Cesanta ELK](https://github.com/cesanta/elk) - similar to mJS but sacrifices more features to obtain a smaller footprint (but still larger than Microvium).

   - [MicroPython](https://micropython.org/)

   - [Duktape](https://duktape.org/)

   - [Espruino](https://www.espruino.com/)

   - [JerryScript](https://jerryscript.net/)

   - [MuJS](https://mujs.com/)

   - [eLua](http://www.eluaproject.net/)

 The different options have different pros and cons.
 Microvium's key features amongst the crowd are: